 CNN raises a very good point – with politicians vying for the most powerful position in the world, debates over penis sizes aren’t only awkward-at-best for female candidates such as Hillary Clinton, but distractions from much-needed debate about the role of women in the political landscape.
 However she comments on the situation, it would likely be a no-win for her and her party.

 Contemporary art such as Make America Great Again is not only a poignant commentary of the US political scene, but also goes a long way in supporting politicians such as Clinton in its newsworthiness.
 This is especially the case coming from a young female contemporary artist, who has the ability to say something powerful in such a visual manner.

 “Your genitals do not define your gender, your power, or your status,” Illma adds; very true indeed.

-Maddox Gallery Managing Director and Curator James Nicholls is delighted to showcase Make America Great Again, which is currently valued at US$1 million. “[It’s] contested and interesting.
+Maddox Gallery Chairman James Nicholls is delighted to showcase Make America Great Again, which is currently valued at US$1 million. “[It’s] contested and interesting.
 Some may be offended but others will see the humour in the work of Gore.
 The Maddox Gallery offers everyone the chance to see the original and make his own opinion,” he says.